 - Delve into their emotional desires, goals, aspirations and fears and document all of the factors that could make them tick (think about their conscious and unconscious desires).

 - You can dive deep into the ‘Audience Reports of your Google Analytics account to identify key characteristics of your target persona like age, sex, career, etc.

-- When creating your personas this is the perfect time to identify the people who will be of influence to them – these will be the influencers your strategy should target.
+- When creating your personas this is the perfect time to identify the people who will be of influence to them – these will be the influencers your marketing strategy should target.

 4. Identify Your Means (& Stick to Your Budget)

 Three things are important for identifying your means: these are your budget, your digital channels and your team (or people).
 It is important to take stock of all of your resources before deciding on what else you might need for the next period.

 For example, now is the perfect time for creating an audit of your existing digital channels and to decide whether you’re going to outsource specific sections of your digital marketing and whether you need to set budget aside for a new hire or two.

 - Look at the historical data of what has worked before (for example, have any specific channels brought you quality leads at a low cost?)

 - Decide whether you will use paid promotion (for, example Adwords or paid ads on social media).

 - Allocate a specific portion of the budget for each digital channel you want to use for paid promotion (delve into your Analytics to help you assess the most cost effective digital channels with the largest reach and conversions and the lowest Cost Per Click).